 Organizations should establish agreements regarding scope, and assignment of teams and resources during the early stages of the overall process.
-This includes designating appropriate oversight and working groups (these are both identified as control groups for the test activity).
+This includes designating appropriate control and working groups.
 The working group should provision the scoping documents and background information relating to the functions and systems in-scope.

 It is recommended that the control group numbers be kept to a minimum.
-Members of either the oversight or working group are reminded to re-affirm their contractual confidentiality obligations.
+Members of either the control or working group are reminded to re-affirm their contractual confidentiality obligations.
 This is to ensure that testing details remain confidential.
 Minimizing the numbers in the control group and adhering to confidentiality maintains the integrity of the test and provides an excellent opportunity for the organization to test the preparedness of their controls and response teams.
-Firms may consider having the working group sign a non-disclosure agreement to protect the integrity of the test.
+Firms may consider having the working group sign a non-disclosure agreement to protect the integrity of the test, if external third parties are engaged.